arnav197/asic-design-class/README.md

-# Session 14: Using OpenSTA
+# Session 14: Using OpenSTA for Static Timing Analysis for Synthesized RISCV Core